 People living with HIV and other knowledge users are full members of impact-focused research teams.
 The OHTN works to enhance relationships between researchers, people living with HIV, community-based agencies, health care providers, government policy makers and educators –building a culture of reciprocity and shared learning.
-OHTN prioritizes community-engagement and community-based research in its Ontario funding programs, and fosters collaborative research approaches in Ontario and across Canada through REACH 2.0.
+OHTN prioritizes community-engagement and community-based research in its Ontario funding programs.

 3. Creates Evidence for Programs